dymodi/dymodi.github.io/Research/Literature-Reviews/Eagle-Related-Works.md

 [5] introduces an integrated operating system: VITAL-OS that can work with multiple IoT scenarios to provide a unified platform to monitor, visualize, and control all the operations of in the Smart City environment.

-### iBeacon based IoT/LBS
+### BLE/iBeacon based IoT/LBS

+Network structure: BLE mesh network is proposed in [16] to achieve for power-limited and low-complexity IoT applications with low-priority and infrequent data traffic.

 As a industrial accepted protocal, current research on iBeacon mainly focus on indoor positioning and navigation [][][], occupancy detection [9] and group formations detection [10]. **Much can be done with current iBeacon system**.

-Other application of iBeacon are:
+Other application of BLE/iBeacon are:
 * Art Museum: [11],
 * Smart home: [12], [13],
+* Smart Vehicles: [17],
 * Data gathering: [14],

 A very similar topic is [14], iBeacon (embedded with some other sensors) are used as sensor nodes to collect environment data such as temperature and humidity.
 The data gathered is  uploaded to the BigData ecosystem.
 However, many practical problems (deployment, data fusing, inconsistency resolving) are not handled in the paper.